YiJiePV/wash-shell/README.md

-# wash-shell
+# wash-shell (incomplete, June 2023)
 An Operating Systems Extra Credit Assignment

+An unfinished assignment where I was to implement a simplistic shell program